Give Us A Call!

 Drip Edge

-- Function: L-shaped metal flashing that guides water off shingles and into gutters.
+• Function: L-shaped metal flashing that guides water into gutters.

-- Placement: Must extend beyond decking and over fascia to stop water from curling back.
+• Placement: Installed under shingles and over fascia to stop water from curling back.

-- Protection: Prevents wet fascia, stained soffits, and leaks at the roof edge.
+• Protection: Prevents rot, staining, and leaks at the roofline.

 Rafter Tails

-- Definition: The projecting ends of rafters that form the overhang.
+• Definition: The projecting ends of rafters that create the overhang.

 How Eaves Protect Your Home In Central Iowa

-Good eaves quietly prevent a long list of issues, from wall staining to attic moisture.
+Good eaves quietly prevent a long list of issues, from wall staining to attic moisture, extending your roof’s lifespan.
 When intake, flashing, and drainage work together, your whole roof system lasts longer and performs better.

 Water Management

-- Runoff control: Overhang plus drip edge and pitched gutters move water to downspouts.
+• Runoff control: Overhang, drip edge, and gutters move water to downspouts.

-- Foundation safety: Controlled discharge reduces erosion and basement leaks.
+• Foundation safety: Proper drainage reduces erosion and basement moisture issues.

 Ventilation And Moisture Control

-- Balanced airflow: Soffit intake pairs with ridge or roof exhaust to purge warm, moist air.
+• Balanced airflow: Soffit intake pairs with ridge vents to remove heat and moisture.

 Shade And Energy Efficiency